RomainPastureau/find_delay/docs/source/examples/align_eye_tracking.rst

 Align eye-tracking data with EOG data
 =====================================
+*Author: Kaja Lücker*

 Introduction
 ------------
 This package is not limited to comparing two separate audio files.
 In neuroscientific research, it can also be used to determine the delay or timing differences between two different signals.

-In this example, we use cross-correlation to estimate the delay between an Eye-tracker signal and an EOG (Electrooculogram) signal, both recorded simultaneously in the MEG (Magnetoencephalography).
+In this example, we use cross-correlation to estimate the delay between an eye-tracker signal and an EOG (electrooculogram) signal, both recorded simultaneously in the MEG (magnetoencephalography).
 If you do not have recorded EOG, you can also use the ICA-component of your MEG or EEG data reflecting the blinks.

 Eye-tracker data often contains NaN values during blinks.
 To address this, you can either interpolate the missing values or use an alternative signal such as pupil size.
 In this example, we use the pupil data.

-Before beginning the analysis, we recommend visually inspecting the data for both the Eye-tracker and the EOG channels to ensure quality and identify potential issues.
+Before beginning the analysis, we recommend visually inspecting the data for both the eye-tracker and the EOG channels to ensure quality and identify potential issues.
 It may also be useful to check whether there were any pauses in the two recordings.
 If pauses are present, consider cropping the data to exclude these segments before performing the cross-correlation.